georgi/stak/README.md

 BASE -> b1 -> b2 -> ... -> TOP
 ```

-stak rebases each branch onto its parent (in order) and force-pushes with lease.
+stak cherry-picks each branch's single commit onto its parent (in order) and force-pushes with lease.

 ## Why